jeanbarroca/ntxuva-open311-sms/README.md

 ---
 1. Explain how it works and getting started
 2. Work on the semantic analysis of SMS
-4. Enhance SMS workflow
+3. Enhance SMS workflow
-3. Include validations of settings
+4. Include validations of settings
-3. Clean messy code
+5. Clean messy code
+6. Include debug flag
+7. Save incoming SMS as content

 Requirements
 -----